The Bernardon-Martin Pistol

 The Model 1907 Bernardon-Martin

 opportunity to disassemble the gun in person--the two screws that attach the grip frame to the receiver might give the illusion of a side plate if one were unable to remove the grip plate or were

-photographs or patent drawings.
+working from photographs or patent drawings.
 The breech block has two arms that extend forward beneath the barrel, forming a slide.
 The arms have lugs inside to lock them to the receiver, and

 Weight: 550 g

 for the first time was that I had never seen an automatic pistol with so many screws.
 Two screws connect the grip frame to the upper receiver.
 The rear screw

 also passes through a hole in the upper portion of the backstrap.
 Another screw attaches the lower portion of the backstrap to the grip frame from the rear.
 A screw at the front

 of the gun, just beneath the barrel, passes through both arms of the breech block and through a block that retains the recoil spring beneath the barrel.
 This block has a short recoil spring

 guide rod attached to its rear.
 The manual safety lever is retained by a screw on the right side of the gun, as is the extractor.
 On the bottom of the breech

 block, a tiny screw holds the end-piece that retains the striker and striker spring.